CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 > **Result**: After you completed this exercise, you have configured clustering on Azure VMs running Linux to support a highly available SAP NetWeaver deployment

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Click the Lab Validation icon located at the upper right corner of the lab guide section which navigates to the Lab Validation Page.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-> - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+## Review

+In this lab, you have:

+- Provisioned Azure resources necessary to support a highly available SAP NetWeaver deployment
+- Configured operating system of Azure VMs running Linux to support a highly available SAP NetWeaver deployment
+- Configured clustering on Azure VMs running Linux to support a highly available SAP NetWeaver deployment

+## You have successfully completed the lab